CrommVardek/Slushie/plonk_prover/README.md

  / \
 o0  hash(k || r)
 ```
-path from root to leaf would be [1, 0],
+the path from the root to leaf would be [1, 0],
 where 0 - left, 1 - right,
 reverse order due to lifting from leaf to root

-After that, using generated path and tree opening, circuit computes all hashes on the path.
+After that, using the generated path and tree opening, the circuit computes all hashes on the path.

-In example above:
+In the example above:
 - n hash will be computed using hash(k || r) and o0
 - R hash will be computed using n and o1

-In the end, circuit checks that root hash from public inputs equal to the computed root hash
+In the end, the circuit checks that the root hash from public inputs equals the computed root hash

 #### Public inputs

-Circuit checks that Public inputs provided for proof generating equals Public inputs provided for proof verification
+Circuit checks that Public inputs, provided for proof generating, are equal to Public inputs provided for proof verification

 ## WASM:

-For build to wasm:
+For a build to wasm:
 - install [wasm-pack](https://rustwasm.github.io/wasm-pack/):
 `cargo install wasm-pack`
 - run this command: